AdEspresso

 4. Fight ad fatigue with ad rotation

-AdEspresso did an analysis on how ad frequency affects the click-through rate, cost-per-click, and cost-per-conversion of Facebook ad campaigns.
+AdEspresso analyzed how ad frequency affects the CTR and CPC of Facebook ad campaigns.
 Here’s what they found:

 The more people see your ads, the more bored they’ll get.

-This means that after your target audience has seen your Facebook ad for four times or more, the cost-per-click will increase significantly.
+This means that after your target audience has seen your Facebook ad for four times or more, the CPC will increase significantly.

 So how can you optimize your Facebook ad campaign to avoid people getting tired of your ads?

-Here’s a simple optimization hack for fighting ad fatigue:
+Here’s a simple Facebook ad optimization hack for fighting ad fatigue:

-• Set up an ad campaign with multiple ad sets with different ads and schedule every ad set to be active on a different weekday
+- Set up an ad campaign with multiple ad sets and different ads, and schedule every ad set to be active on a different weekday

 This way, people will see a different ad every day and your ads won’t seem repetitive.

-multiple ad variationsI’ve found this optimization hack especially helpful when running campaigns with small audiences, e.g. remarketing campaigns.
+This optimization hack has been especially helpful when running campaigns with small audiences, e.g. remarketing campaigns.

 In that case, people may see your ads a couple of times per day, meaning you should take extra care not to display a single ad creative over and over again.